 The supplies are simple.
 You’ll need a rubber band, scissors, marker, straight edge and some type of material that will float and can be cut with scissors.
 We didn’t have any foam plates on hand, so we used a piece of cardboard that we covered with duct tape to make it more water-resistant.
+You can use milk cartons, plastic lids, and any other material you have on hand.

 The exact measurements are not really important here.
 Since you’ll be using “found” (and free) materials, adapt the proportions as needed.